maybeanerd/iu-tech-talk/slides.md

 # What is the Fediverse aka.
 Social Web
 - A giant Network of social media services.
 - Platforms are independent but can interact using the ActivityPub protocol.
-- Users interact with any platform using a single account.
+- Users can interact with any platform, need to join only a single one.

 ---